Back

 Key takeaways

-• The market of e-Learning apps is expected to grow.
+• The market for e-learning apps is expected to grow.
 With the emergence of AI and VR, it’s still possible to enter this market and create a valuable app.

-E-Learning apps encompass a broad market, which is not limited to schools and universities.
+E-learning apps encompass a broad market that is not limited to schools and universities.
 Their primary goal is to help make education simpler and more accessible.
-By education we mean almost anything.
+By education, we mean almost anything.
 Think about employee training programs, hobby-related courses, or 1-on-1 lessons with private tutors.

 Market trends

-Experts at FMI believe the sphere of online education will grow from $74.2 billion in 2021 to $288.4 billion by 2031.
+Experts at FMI believe that the sphere of online education will grow from $74.2 billion in 2021 to $288.4 billion by 2031.
 Also, the number of unicorns in the industry is rising rapidly.
-As of March, 2023, there are about 30 EdTech unicorns globally, collectively valued at $89 billion.
+As of March 2023 there are about 30 EdTech unicorns globally, collectively valued at $89 billion.

 EdTech statistics from 2021 to 2031